swcarpentry/python-novice-inflammation/02-loop.md

 > ## FIXME {.challenge}
 >
-> Write a loop calculates the sum of the values in a list.
+> Write a loop that calculates the sum of the values in a list.
 > (Python has a built-in function called `sum` that does this for you.
 > Please don't use it for this exercise.)